 - In a medium-size mixing bowl, whisk together the all-purpose flour, baking powder, and salt.
 Set aside.1 cup All-Purpose Flour, 1 tsp.
 Baking Powder, ⅛ teaspoon Salt

-- Using a hand mixer or a stand mixer fitted with a paddle attachment, beat together the butter and sugar on medium-high speed until nice and fluffy.6 tablespoon Unsalted Butter, ¾ cup Granulated Sugar
+- Using a hand mixer or a stand mixer fitted with a paddle attachment, beat together the unsalted butter and granulated sugar on medium-high speed until nice and fluffy.6 tablespoon Unsalted Butter, ¾ cup Granulated Sugar

 - Add in the egg whites and beat until fully incorporated.
 Scrape down the sides of the bowl, as needed.
 Add in the vanilla bean paste.3 Large Egg Whites, 2 teaspoon Vanilla Bean Paste

-- Switch the mixer speed to low and alternate between adding in the dry mixture and the whole milk, and mix until just combined.
+- Switch the mixer speed to low and alternate between adding in the dry mixture and the whole milk, and mix until just combined.5 tablespoon Whole Milk

 - Pour the cake batter into the lightly coated 9" round cake pan, place in the oven, and bake for 25-30 minutes at 350ºF or until an inserted toothpick into the center of the cake comes out clean.